MicrosoftDocs/CortanaSkillsKit/docs/skills/building-hybrid-user-interfaces.md

 You also have the opportunity to gather performance metrics on the previous results.

-### Example: Support ticket Follow up
+### Example: Support ticket follow-up

 The user created a support ticket from a template using Cortana.
 The skill queries for a state change on the ticket, such that the user does not need to remember the ticket number, and notifies the user the next time they invoke the skill.

-*Use case: Search Follow up*
+*Use case: Search follow-up*
 *The user searched a knowledge base for help.
 He/she followed the links and followed the procedure, but it was not applicable.
 He/she invokes the skill again shortly after, and is asked if the previous results answered the question.
-A negative response continues the search or escalation.*
+A negative response continues the search, or allows the user to escalate to live help or filing a support ticket.*

->**Returning user:** Open my skill.
+>**Returning user:** Open MySkill.
->**MySkill:** Welcome back <User Name>.
-Did <link name> help you with <previous search query>?
+>**MySkill:** Welcome back.
+Did that link help you with your question?
 >**Returning user:** No.
 >**MySkill:** Would you like to ‘search again’, ‘chat with a live agent’, or ‘open a support ticket’?

-## Dealing with Large Amounts of Data
+## Dealing with large amounts of data

 Bots and voice skills are not designed to relay a lot of information.
 If the user needs to scroll to see all of the information you're trying to display, you’ve presented too much data.